lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 The spaghetti plot is a very rich diagram!
 First, it shows us what sort of overall path the hurricane is likely to take.
 Secondly, it lets us look up a specific spot on the map, and see how likely it is that a hurricane will pass through, by looking at how densely packed the paths are.

 There are plenty of decisions in my life (professional and personal) where a spaghetti plot would have come in handy.
-In every data science job I've ever had, I've had to help stakeholders
+In every data science job I've ever had, I've had to help stakeholders set targets and forecast future performance based on some historical data and a lot of guessing.

+In a [previous post](https://lmc2179.github.io/posts/autoreg.html), we put ourselves in the shoes of airline industry executives, trying to use historical travel data to plan for this year's capacity

 ```python
 import pandas as pd